Blog

 • Need to make international payments?
 See why Melissa Harris, Director of Accounting Operations for Bombas (yes, the Shark Tank Bombas), says “BILL Accounts Payable does it all in one shot, using the same process for both domestic and international payments.”

-A total of 5.8 million network members pay or get paid with BILL (as of June 30, 2023).
+A total of more than 8 million network members pay or get paid with BILL (as of June 30, 2025).
 Think BILL might be a good fit for your business?
 Sign up for a free demo here.

 The BILL Team